sheeriot/iotknow/surveyor/docs/01_overview.md

 ![RF Field Surveyor - Software Block Diagram (Containers)](diagrams/structurizr-1-RFFieldSurveyor.png)

+#### InfluxDB Data Source

 The Surveyor currently uses an InfluxDB as the source for all queries and reports.

+InfluxDB uses an "Organization" to provide multi-tenancy.

+Within the InfluxDB **Organzation**, Measurements tables are stored in Buckets (database).

 ![RF Field Surveyor - Queries a Measurement inside a InfluxDB Bucket inside an Organization](diagrams/structurizr-1-InfluxDB.png)

+To use Surveyor, you will need setup and/or provide access to Influx Sources.
+This is only available to Admin users.